What is Service Learning?

 Partnering with a School

-BARKA has worked with dozens of schools from elementary to college in a wide array of subjects (French, women’s studies, geography, art, music, global village, social studies, math, dance, filmmaking, theatre, etc.).
-Often BARKA will partner with a school club or extra-curricular activity, such as the Interact or Rotaract club, environmental club, science team, women’s empowerment and interfaith initiatives to name just a few.
-Our relationship with each school is different.
+BARKA’s co-founders have given presentations at Harvard University, MIT, Williams College, Endicott College, and dozens of high schools, middle schools and elementary schools.
+These encounters have led to specific actions with classes, clubs, entire schools and even the wider community to raise awareness of life and issues in Burkina and also to raise funds for projects such as well drilling, micro-loans to women, and school construction.
+BARKA has worked with schools in a wide array of subjects including French, women’s studies, geography, art, music, global village, social studies, math, dance, filmmaking, theatre, etc. Often BARKA will partner with a school club or extra-curricular activity, such as the Interact or Rotaract club, environmental club, science team, women’s empowerment and interfaith initiatives to name just a few.
+Our relationship with each school is different and often continues for years.
 Whenever possible, BARKA likes to form long-lasting relationships with schools, so that there’s enough time for BARKA’s co-founders to return to demonstrate the impact they have had on people in Burkina.
 This kind of follow-through is rare and makes all the difference in a student’s mind.

 Developing Cultural Competence, Planetary Responsibility and Global Citizenship